incredibleLeitman/PhysicsGame/README.md

 ### Euler

 **- Euler integration**

-*Moving something to a desired position via its VELOCITY without a rigidbody.position/move function.
-Any function that shows you really understand how Time.fixedDeltaTime works in the engine and how it ties into calculus.*

 Player.gd uses three different move semantics in ``_physics_process``: Euler, improved Euler and Euler-Cromer which can be changed using 'm' on the keyboard.
 The ``move_and_...`` functions are only moving the Node by the given velocity (and internally using fixed delta time) but additionally calculating collisions